josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 # AVS WinVote

+### Nick

 Nick ([redacted])

 We were wokring on the winvote, getting into it, 2 USB ports on the back.
 Just had to attached a keyboard, ctrl-al-del, task manager...
 Alt-f run... takes arbitrary usb drive contents.
 WiFi chipset.
 WEP 104/40 not even 128.
 Physical access to back of the machine for 15s can do anything.
 Open ports, MS08067 - Net API exploit vulnerability.
 Wasn't able to pop a shell, but it seemed to work but hung the machine.
 WEP keys are hard-coded.
 Modem RJ11 jack, will communicate externally.
 Looking at the file format ... there was a file system but no files.
 But open in a hex editor and you could see that the files are still there and not securely erased.
 3-pin key over the guts.

+### Alfredo

+Alfredo Ortega ([@OrtegaAlfredo][5])

+Alfredo and a few others performed an RF survery of the WinVote printer, in order to determine if a TEMPEST attack would be possible from a reasonable distance.
+The unit was emitting a bunch of RF.
+We were not able to correlate with specific actions of the device.
+Some very low signal in our measurments, but would need much, much more data to determine anything.
+We used [HackRF One][4], a software defined radio kit.

 # Sequoia AVC Edge